AmirShkolnik/DivingCenter/README_v.0.1.md

 10. **Monitor your app**: Heroku provides tools to monitor your app's performance, logs, and other metrics.
 You can access these through the "More" menu in your app's dashboard.

-By following these steps, you'll be able to deploy your "Cups of Joy" coffee project to Heroku's cloud server, making it accessible to anyone with the app's URL.
+By following these steps, you'll be able to deploy your "Diving Center" coffee project to Heroku's cloud server, making it accessible to anyone with the app's URL.
 Remember to consult Heroku's documentation or seek help if you encounter any issues during the deployment process.

 Citations:
 [1] https://developer.mozilla.org/en-US/docs/Web/JavaScript